chiggachiggayeah/weatherman/weatherman.md

 (meg-o-gel)

-On their way in Jin, DQ, and Naram walked by a couple of gentleman, a behemoth and very average-sized man of about forty, walking out.
+On their way in Jin, DQ, and Naram walked by a couple of gentleman, a behemoth and a very average-sized man of about forty, walking out.
 "Thanks," the three said, as the larger of the two men held the door open.
 You don't see that sort of thing all the time these days.

 Idris Klein was a hard woman to miss.
 She was a boisterous woman, exuberant in every atom of her being, and somehow possessed the quality of being deafeningly, unignorably loud without saying a single word.
 That diner was popular, packed from sun up to sun down.
 Still, they saw Idris in her booth instantly.